The day open source died: a story about Minecraft, Bukkit, and the GPL

 From 2011 to 2014, Bukkit was the de-facto standard for running a Minecraft multiplayer game server.
 Over time, more Bukkit servers (and derivatives) were used than the official server software distributed by Mojang.
 Mojang is the company responsible for Minecraft development.

-Hard work recognized
+Hard work on Bukkit recognized

 The project’s success was also recognized by Mojang too.
 At the first-ever Minecraft convention in 2011, MINECON, four Bukkit lead developers were hired by Mojang to work on Minecraft.
 All but one of the hired employees then departed from Bukkit.
 That one developer who remained active in Bukkit would depart from Mojang mysteriously in 2013.